mahendrathapa/prerequisites-textbooks/README.md

 # Prerequisites Textbook

-#### Demo implementation of Using prerequisites to extract concept maps fromtextbooks" (Wang et al., 2016) paper
+#### Demo implementation of Using prerequisites to extract concept maps from textbooks" (Wang et al., 2016) paper

 ## Dataset